-Ammonia Remover
+Ammonia remover

-- Rinse the mesh bag to remove dust. - 2 Place on bottom of tank beside the filter intake.
+- 1 Rinse the mesh bag to remove dust. - 2 Place on bottom of tank beside the filter intake.
 This will distribute the remover throughout the water.
 This bag will help control ammonia levels for approximately one month.

-Ammonia Remover does not replace the need for changing tank water - see "Water Change" guidelines.
+This does not replace the need for changing tank water - see "Water Change" guidelines.